 Total teaching strategies

-Dyslexia is not related to intelligence, but is caused by a difference in the way the brain processes information and for this reason, children with dyslexia learn differently.
+Dyslexia is a difference in the way the brain processes information and for this reason, children with dyslexia learn differently.

 Importantly, adjustments that benefit dyslexic students can produce great results for the whole class.